 The Sexual Advice Association is a charity that aims to improve sexual health.
 It has a range of factsheets about sex problems on its website that you may find useful.

 Also use the online NHS sexual health services finder to locate your nearest contraception and sexual health clinic, where you can also get advice for a range of sexual health problems.

 There are many things that can cause loss of libido.
 Some are things that can happen to you every day, such as being under a lot of stress or feeling tired, while others may be more complicated, such as having an underlying medical problem.
 Here are the most common culprits:

-Any mental health problem can cause loss of libido, the most common of which is depression.
+Any mental health problem can cause loss of libido, one of the most common of which is depression (iii).
 Indeed, depression is a serious illness that can affect your sex life significantly.
 Besides a lack of interest in sex there are many other symptoms of depression, including the following:

 Lack of energy or feeling tired all the time

 Having difficulty sleeping or sleeping more than usual

 Poor appetite, which may lead to weight loss